 Build and comfort

-That closed-in design also means that the Amiron Wireless has a rather neat party trick: the back of the right-hand earcup is touch-sensitive and doubles up as the headphones’ control mechanism.
-So a tap or a swipe, or combinations of the two, will control things such as volume, fast-forward and rewind, skip track, answer call, or access to your mobile assistant.
+That closed design also allows Beyerdynamic to use the back of the right-hand earcup as the headphones’ control mechanism.
+A tap or a swipe, or combinations of the two, will control things such as volume, fast-forward and rewind, skip track, answer call, or access to your mobile's voice assistant.

 Max power 200mW